quantopian/trading_calendars/README.md

 # jevons global addditions in this fork

-Forked 31-Aug-2019 to fix some holiday omissions for XASX, XNYE and extend all exchanges back to 1-Jan-1970
+Forked 31-Aug-2019 to fix some holiday omissions for XASX, XNZE and extend all exchanges back to 1-Jan-1970

 * XASX back to 1-Jan-1970 done... fixed some errors in the original Quantopian calendar for the 1990s
 * XNZE back to 1-Jan-1970 done...